How we can help you

 Each semester we send a newsletter to all students who indicate on eStudent (through OASIS) that they would like to receive information about AccessAbility Services.
 Read our latest newsletter and access other resources.

-A resting room is available on Level 2 of the Robertson Library, Bentley Campus.
+A resting room is available on Level 2 of the Robertson Library, Perth Campus.
 It can be used for up to one hour by students who need to rest while on campus, due to a disability or medical problem.
 Access is arranged through AccessAbility Services.

-A mobility scooter for students, staff or visitors with mobility impairments is available for short term loan on the Bentley Campus through AccessAbility Services, subject to availability.
+A mobility scooter for students, staff or visitors with mobility impairments is available for short term loan on the Perth Campus through AccessAbility Services, subject to availability.
 It is stored in the wheelchair recharge facility in Building 213.

 A manual wheelchair is available for short term loan from AccessAbility Services, subject to availability.